AngelPone/pyhts/README.md

 hierarchy.accuracy_base(test, base_forecasts, hist=train, measure=['mase', 'rmse'])
 ```

-because of the incoherence of base forecasts, `base_forecasts` are forecasts of all time series in the hierarchy, while
-coherent `forecasts` are forecasts of bottom time series.
+Because of the incoherence of base forecasts, `base_forecasts` are forecasts of all time series in the hierarchy, while coherent `forecasts` are forecasts of the bottom-level time series.